GoBlog

 Why You Should Self Study for the SAT

 In today’s environment, there are many reasons why you should self study for the SAT.
-COVID-19 has fundamentally changed standardized testing.
-For one, the College Board is trying to set a Guinness World Record for how many tests it can cancel in a row.
-But beyond just the tests being canceled, COVID-19 is making people question how exactly to best study for these big tests in the first place.
-Traditional in-person boot camps have fallen out of favor, both because of safety concerns but also because of poor results relative to the price tag.
+While COVID-19 fundamentally changed standardized testing, we are beginning to see a resurgence of SAT requirements for the more competitive schools (Yale, Harvard, Stanford anyone?).
+Since standardized testing was pretty much universally optional, the reintroduction of SAT-required college applications, along with the introduction of the digital SAT, is making people question how exactly to best study for these big tests in the first place.
+Traditional in-person boot camps have fallen out of favor because of poor results relative to the price tag.
 A conducted government study on standardized testing boot camps found that only 40 points are gained on average.
 They’re definitely not worth the several thousand dollars it costs.
 So why not self-study for the SAT Exam?
 It’s efficient, safe, and can yield a whole lot more than 40 points for [almost] free.

 Who Should (& Who Shouldn’t) Use SAT Self Study